Starcounter/Docs/docs/topic-guides/blendable-web-apps/common-look-and-feel.md

 As the basic way for providing a common look and feel in the presentation layer, Starcounter provides [Uniform Design System](https://uniform.starcounter.io/).
 It consists of theme primitives, CSS reset, and a library of user interface design patterns implemented using a stylesheet and components.

-Uniform follows the inversion of control principle, which allows app authors to delegate the implementation and themeing of common parts of user interface to the Starcoutner host and the solution owner.
+Uniform follows the inversion of control principle, which allows app authors to delegate the implementation and theming of common parts of user interface to the Starcounter host and the solution owner.

 Unlike many design systems, Uniform is open-ended and themeable.
 It can be configured, extended or replaced in parts to achieve anything that is possible with HTML, CSS, and JavaScript.